aswirl

 the minimal quarterly

-Submissions are open for the summer issue.
-See below for further details.
-They will close on 1st May.
+Submissions are currently open for the winter issue.
+They close on 31st October.

 Submission Guidelines